Carla Zampatti: Early life

-Zampatti was born in 1942 in Lovero, a small Italian village in the Valtellina region of Lombardy.
+Zampatti was born in 1938 in Lovero, a small Italian village in the Valtellina region of Lombardy.
 She was the youngest of three children and only daughter born to Marianna and Domenico Zampatti.

-Zampatti's father had immigrated to Australia in 1941 to join his brother-in-law in Western Australia, unaware that his wife was pregnant with a third child and intending to bring his family across at a later date.
-On arrival he was interned as an enemy alien, leaving his wife and children in Italy without a source of income.
+Zampatti's father had immigrated to Australia in 1938 to join his brother-in-law in Western Australia, unaware that his wife was pregnant with a third child and intending to bring his family across at a later date.
+When Italy joined the war in 1940, he was interned as an enemy alien the next day, leaving his wife and children in Italy without a source of income.
 Zampatti and her mother were eventually able to move to Australia in 1950.
 They joined her father who was working for the Western Mining Corporation in Bullfinch, living in fibro housing.

 Zampatti attended school in Bullfinch until the age of 14, when she began working as an assistant in the town's only shop.
 She and her family moved to Perth in 1960, where she began working as a cashier at a whitegoods store and later became the owner's personal assistant.
 She moved to Sydney in 1963.